towhidhere-ds/gdp-and-life-expectancy/README.md

-# Data Visualizations Portfolio

-Welcome to my data visualization portfolio!
-This repository showcases projects where I analyze and visualize data to uncover insights.

----

-## Project: GDP and Life Expectancy Analysis
+## GDP and Life Expectancy Analysis

 ### Overview
 This project investigates the relationship between GDP (Gross Domestic Product) and life expectancy across six nations.
 By analyzing and visualizing the data, the project aims to answer key socio-economic questions.